lightningkite/lk_bricks/lk_kiteui/__brick__/{{project_name.pascalCase()}}/README.md

 ### Common Issues

-java.lang.IllegalStateException: Symbol for <StandardLibraryClass> not found, for example it might have trouble finding Any or Number.
+If you get an exception such as java.lang.IllegalStateException: Symbol for <StandardLibraryClass> not found, for example it might have trouble finding Any or Number.

-Either KiteUI or KMP love to corrupt the local kotlin libraries, so if you get this problem then go to ~/.m2/repository/org/  and remove the jetbrains folder and run again.
+Then most likely local kotlin libraries have been corrected, if you get this problem then go to ~/.m2/repository/org/  and remove the jetbrains folder and run again.